simerplaha/SwayDB/README.md

 [Documentation](http://swaydb.io)

+## This branch is currently under off-heap optimisations and may be broken at times.
+See [master](https://github.com/simerplaha/SwayDB/tree/master) branch for a stable version.

 ## Overview

 - Simple data types - `Map`, `Set`, `Queue`, `SetMap` & `MultiMap` with native Java and Scala collections support.